Derelict and vacant sites

 - Prevent an authorised person from entering or carrying out authorised business on the derelict site.

 Anyone who commits an offence under this Act can be prosecuted by the local authority.

 The derelict sites levy amounts to 3% of the market value of the land concerned.
-The Minister for the Environment, Community and Local Government may prescribe a higher percentage, which cannot be more than 10% of the market value.
+The Minister for Housing, Planning, Community and Local Government may prescribe a higher percentage, which cannot be more than 10% of the market value.